 51% of all US newborns are now screened for ALD.
 That’s approximately 2,050,000/year!

 Let’s tell them all our boys should have a fighting chance right from the start.

 Newborn screening is completed by pricking a baby’s heel and extracting a few drops of blood.
-These blood tests do not diagnose, but rather identify which babies require additional testing.
-This early identification can give doctors time to treat otherwise difficult diseases.
+Blood tests do not diagnose, but rather identify which babies require additional testing.
+Early identification gives doctors additional valuable time to treat otherwise difficult diseases.

 If you would like to learn more about Brian’s Hope and newborn screening, explore below: